quintel/documentation/docs/contrib/authoring-slider-texts.md

 1. **Purpose (max 20 words)**

    Clearly state the slider's purpose in a brief sentence.

-2. **How to set the slider at an appropriate value?**:

-   When relevant, include any necessary warnings or additional information users should be aware of regarding the slider's effects or workings.

-3. **Background** (Average 50-100 words):

-   When relevant, provide concise background information about the associated technology or technique.
-Include a definition, usage, and, if relevant, advantages and disadvantages.
+   *Example*: This slider adjusts the total installed capacity of Autothermal Reformers (ATR).

+2. **Background (50 - 100 words):**

+   Provide information on why this is slider / technology is relevant and how it relates to other sliders (if necessary).
+Include links to documentation if relevant.

+   *Example*: ATR is a method for the production of hydrogen and variation of a steam methane reforming.
+With ATR it is easier to apply carbon capture and storage compared to SMR but this does result in a lower efficiency.

-4. **Connections to other elements** (Average 1 sentence or bullet list):
+3. **Connections to other sliders (1 sentence and/or bullet list):**

-   When relevant, clearly explain any connections to other sliders, charts or other elements within the model.
-Use links when available.
-Refer to the documentation if any supplementary documentation is available.
+   Clearly explain any connections to other sliders within the model, providing links or references.

- ***Example***:

-This slider adjusts the total installed capacity of autothermal reformers (ATR).

-Note: ATR emits CO directly into the air, this means carbon capture and storage(CCS) will need to be used in combination with this method for carbon neutrality.

-ATR is a method for syngas/biofuel production, combining partial oxidation and steam methane reforming.
-It allows flexible hydrogen-to-carbon monoxide ratios for varied biofuel production.
-For more information, checkout the documentation [Documentation Link].
+   *Example*:
+   Please note that ….

-Go to Emissions > CCUS > Capture of CO2 to install CO capture or the production of pure hydrogen production.
+   * Go to [Capture of CO2] to install CO capture or the production of pure hydrogen production.

-Go to Costs & Efficiencies > Hydrogen > Hydrogen production for changing costs and efficiency.
+   * Go to [Costs & Efficiencies] for changing costs and efficiency.

+   Check out the [Documentation] for more information.

 ## References style